DEVSENSE/phptools-docs/docs/vs/Debugging/breakpoints.md

 You can define types of exception that should break your program when they are thrown.
 See [Exceptions](exceptions) to find out more about this.

-## Not Supported Breakpoint Types

-These breakpoints are present in Visual Studio, but they are not currently supported; They are planned for next releases:

-- "When Hit" breakpoints (Tracepoints)
-- "Hit Count" breakpoints
-- Conditional breakpoints with "Has Changed" option ("Is True" does work as expected)

 ## Known Issues

 - If you have a single statement which is not enclosed in curly brackets inside control-flow statement (`if`, `for`, `while`, `else`) it will not break, but execution goes through this place as expected.